-Functional electrical stimulation (FES) is a treatment that applies small electrical charges to the leg to improve mobility in people who have difficulties with walking arising from damage in their brain or spinal cord.
+Functional electrical stimulation (FES) is a treatment that applies small electrical charges to the leg to improve mobility if you have have difficulties with walking arising from damage in your brain or spinal cord.
 In MS it is mostly used as a treatment for foot drop.

 What is FES?

 Functional electrical stimulation (FES) uses small electrical signals to stimulate the nerves in the leg, causing the muscles to contract and produce a movement that can help walking.
 In MS, the most common use of FES is as a treatment for foot drop where disruptions in the nerve pathways between the legs and brain mean the front of your foot cannot be lifted to the correct angle when walking.

 An FES device consists of a control box, about the size of a pack of cards, which is either worn on your leg or around your waist.
 Connected to this control box is a sensor worn in your shoe (heel switch) which detects pressure changes as the foot starts to move, then electrodes attached to the skin below the knee apply the electrical signals to the leg.
 If you have foot drop, these signals can, for some people, help lift the foot to the correct angle for taking a step and prevent it dragging on the ground.